med-khalil/TP1-Architecture-logicielle/README.md

 ### Exercise

 #### How does the initial implementation violate the ISP
-MyDatabase and the encoding are 2 utility features (low level) that we may decide to change at some point in time.
+MyDatabase and the both encoding Module are utility features (low level) that we may decide to change at some point in time.

-Initially it is clear that the encoding moduleClient and that EncodingBasedOnNetworkAndDatabaseModule are highly coupled respectively with MyDatabase and the both Encoding class making any future change difficult if the app become more complex.
+Initially it is clear that the encodingModuleClient and that EncodingBasedOnNetworkAndDatabaseModule are highly coupled respectively with MyDatabase and the both Encoding class making any future change difficult if the app become more complex.
 #### How did we fix it?
 To fix this issue we applied DIP by introducing a layer of abstraction (IEncode and IDatabase) to make sure that both high level and low level code depend only on abstraction.